RaiMan/SikuliX-2014/README.md

 which builds all modules and installs the artifacts into your local Maven repository.

 **Be aware** This mandatory first step will add "tons" of additional stuff from Maven Central repository to your local Maven repository, especially when you are a first time Maven user.

-If you want jars containing the sources of the respective modules and/or containing the javadocs you can use the following profile switches: `mvn clean install -PwithSource,withDocs` (but locally, there might not be much sense in that ;-)

 More details for Maven aspects you can find [here ...](https://github.com/RaiMan/SikuliX-2014/wiki/More-information-related-to-the-Maven-aspects-in-this-project)